karafka/karafka/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Report an issue with Karafka you've discovered.
+about: Report an issue within the Karafka ecosystem you've discovered.
 ---

 To make this process smoother for everyone involved, please read the following information before filling out the template.